kurtisdavid/MetaOrthogonalization/bam/README.md

 ## Instructions to recreate BAM Experiments

-To train from scratch, copy over the contents of scripts folder to MetaOrthogonalization/bam:
+1. To train from scratch, copy over the contents of scripts folder to `MetaOrthogonalization/bam`:

-` cp scripts/* ./` <br>
+`cp scripts/* ./` <br>

-Next, prepare the BAM dataset by running
+2. Prepare the BAM dataset:

+`./prepare_bam.sh` <br>

+3. Run

-` ./prepare_bam.sh ` <br>
+`./pipeline.sh` <br>

-Then, run `./pipeline.sh`.
 Follow the comments in the scripts to choose which subset of experiments you want to run. <br>

+## Pretrained Models
-To download the pretrained models, go to this Drive:
+To download the pretrained models, go to this [Drive](https://drive.google.com/file/d/13pjIoy1dVCiQOxFQbbT6Dhbwoj7p9CrJ/view?usp=sharing)